NextronSystems/thor-manual/scanning/using-thor.rst

 There is no "one fits all" command line argument, but we designed THOR to cover the broadest area with minimal impact in the default operating mode.
-Default in this case means no additional command line arguments.
+Default in this case means **no additional command line arguments**.

 Quick Start
 -----------